-SITE PLAN; A plan of a project created by an applicant showing the relevant features of a project necessary to satisfy the review criteria imposed by these Regulations and reviewed by the appropriate municipal panel.
+SITE PLAN: A plan of a project created by an applicant showing the relevant features of a project necessary to satisfy the review criteria imposed by these Regulations and reviewed by the Development Review Board.

-SITE PLAN REVIEW: Site Plan Review constitutes a review by the Planning Commission of a specific proposal that constitutes a permitted use within the district in which it is proposed.
+SITE PLAN REVIEW: Site Plan Review constitutes a review by the Development Review Board of a specific proposal that constitutes a permitted use within the district in which it is proposed.
 Site Plan review is limited in scope to focus solely on proposed development characteristics within the site.
-The Planning commission may impose conditions on how the site is developed pursuant to the criteria contained in Section 356.
-The Planning Commission shall conduct the Ste Plan review pursuant to the procedure outlined in Section 390-396.
+The Development Review Board may impose conditions on how the site is developed pursuant to the criteria contained in Section 356.
+The Development Review Board shall conduct the Ste Plan review pursuant to the procedure outlined in Section 390-396.